Star Wars Jedi: Fallen Order: Music

 Gordy Haab and Stephen Barton served as the game's composers.
 The former had previously composed the scores for Star Wars: The Old Republic and Star Wars: Battlefront while the latter had collaborated with the studio on the Titanfall, Uncharted, and Apex Legends.
 The score was recorded at Abbey Road Studios with the London Symphony Orchestra and the Bach Choir of London.
 According to the game's audio director Nick Laviers, the game's music was designed to evoke those from the original film trilogy, being both "futuristic" while having a "1970s, warm and familiar technology vibe".
 Haab described the score of the game as "dark", with some songs bordering on "gothic horror".
 The team felt that Cal's theme was challenging to create, since they did not want to foreshadow too much of his character development and his heroic journey.
 Haab intentionally avoided listening to established Star Wars music in order to create something new for Fallen Order.

+A soundtrack album for the game was released on August 21, 2020.
+It is over 3 hours long and it was produced by the composers Barton and Haab, Nick Laviers, Alan Meyerson, and Electronic Arts President of Music Steve Schnur.

 Mongolian folk metal band The Hu wrote and recorded a song, "Sugaan Essena", which featured prominently in the game.
 The song lyrics were written in Mongolian, then translated into a fictional Star Wars language.